bendorr/lucs_af/README.md

 ### `helix_vectors/`

 #### > `calc_6d_helix_vectors.py`
-Calculates 6D helix vectors combining 3 cartesian coordinates (helix backbone--N, Ca, C--centroid) and 3 direction (normalized carbonyl vector sum) components for alpha helices.
+&ensp;&ensp;&ensp;&ensp;Calculates 6D helix vectors combining 3 cartesian coordinates (helix backbone--N, Ca, C--centroid) and 3 direction (normalized carbonyl vector sum) components for alpha helices.
 Coordinates are calculated in a reference frame defined by beta sheet residues or user-specified projection residues on a reference structure (to which all other structures are aligned).

 **Usage:**
 ```bash